ids/cluster-builder/index.md

 ##### Updated for 2025!

-Using freely available tools and only an annotated Ansible inventory file [cluster-builder](https://github.com/ids/cluster-builder) enables the configuration and deployment of Kubernetes clusters to [Proxmox VE kvm](https://www.proxmox.com/en/) hypervisors and local legacy VMware Fusion environments.
+Using freely available tools and only an annotated Ansible inventory file [cluster-builder](https://github.com/ids/cluster-builder) enables the configuration and deployment of Kubernetes clusters to [Proxmox VE](https://www.proxmox.com/en/) KVM hypervisors and local legacy VMware Fusion environments.

 > One command... and the cluster is deployed and re-deployed as needed.